diku-dk/ap-e2024-pub/week6/README.md

 particular, you are expected to largely design the message types yourself.

+You must use the abstractions provided by `GenServer`, as discussed in the course notes.
+However, for some functionality, you will need to move beyond this abstraction, and directly launch threads with `forkIO`.

 ## Creating the Event Loop

 You will find a skeletal code handout in [handout/](handout/).
 The